Waking to a crying child in the night is just plain horrible.

 What’s the difference between night terrors and night waking?

 Mark called the Feed Play Love Helpline recently with this exact question.

 He said: “Are night terrors real?
 My 14-month-old has a big two-hour sleep during the day, no problem.
 However, at night he wakes up screaming, and it’s not until we go and settle him by patting or shushing that he calms down.”

 Feed Play Love’s mothercraft nurse Chris Minogue was quick to answer Mark’s question and said it sounds like his little one is experiencing night waking, as opposed to night terrors.

 “When you go in, he’s expecting you to pat and shush him, which is unlike a night terror.
 They are more distressed for much longer [when experiencing a night terror], so I think this is just a bit of normal night waking.”

-Night terrors usually occur in the first few hours of sleep and are extremely traumatic for a child.
-A big indicator that your child is having night terrors, instead of a nightmare or night waking, is that he will be talking or screaming but he won’t actually be fully awake or aware of what is happening.
+Night terrors usually occur in the first few hours of sleep and appear to be extremely traumatic for a child at the time, however they rarely remember it upon waking.
+A big indicator that your child is having night terrors instead of a nightmare or night waking, is that he will be talking or screaming but he won’t actually be fully awake or aware of what is happening.